jpcortesg1/map-my-world/README.md

 - **SQLite Database**: Lightweight database with optimized queries and indexes
 - **Query Parameters**: Pagination, filtering, and Unicode support
 - **Comprehensive Testing**: Automated test suites with curl scripts

+## Current Limitations

+- **CRUD Operations**: Only Create and Read operations are implemented.
+Update and Delete operations are not available in this version.
+- **Authentication**: No authentication/authorization system implemented.
+- **Rate Limiting**: No rate limiting implemented.
+- **Data Validation**: Basic validation only - extended business rules validation pending.

 ## Project Structure